-The Episerver platform has sophisticated search functionality that lets you search through different types of website content.
-You can search for content pages, blocks, files, community objects, and products, if Episerver Commerce is installed.
-The search results are based on access rights, so users only see content to which they have access.
+The Episerver platform has sophisticated search functionality which allows you to search through different types of content on a website.
+You can search for content pages and blocks, files, community objects and products, if Episerver Commerce is installed.
+The search results are automatically filtered based on access rights, so users only see content to which they have access.

 Depending on how your Episerver installation is set up and from where you are searching, there are different options:

-- When editing, the global search is available in the upper right part of the top menu.
-Depending on the configured search providers, this option can search all types of content on the website: pages, blocks, files, and catalog content if you have Episerver Commerce installed.
+- When editing, the global search is available in the upper right part of global menu.
+Depending on the configured search providers, this option can search all types of content on the website - pages, blocks, files, and catalog content if you have Episerver Commerce installed.

-- When editing, a search option is available at the top of the navigation and assets panes, and in the link dialog box.
+- When editing, a search option is available at the top of the navigation pane and assets pane, as well as in the link dialog.
 This option searches for content in the panes and related dialogs.

-You can add items directly from the search result list to, for example, a page or a block through drag and drop.
+- You can add items directly from the search result list to for instance a page or a block through drag-and-drop.

-- If you know a page ID, search for the page by entering the ID in the search field.
+- If you know a page ID, you can search for that page by entering the page ID in the search field.

-- When searching for specific phrases, combine keywords using quotation marks.
+- When searching for specific phrases, you can combine keywords using quotation marks.
 Example: “episerver search tips”.

-- The search function is case-insensitive, so you can use both uppercase and lowercase letters.
+- The search function is case insensitive, so you can use both upper and lowercase letters.
 Example: New York and new york return the same result.

-The sorting of search results is determined by the search algorithm.
-Often, filtering is applied to the results, which can be based on many factors, such as categorization of content.
+The sorting of search results is determined by the search algorithm, which can be customized in many ways.
+Often, filtering is applied to the results, which can be based on many factors, for instance, categorization of content.

-Episerver search has configuration options that are managed from the administrative interface in Episerver CMS.
-See the technical documentation on Episerver World for information about search functionality, configuration possibilities, and integration interface.
+Episerver search has configuration options which are managed from the administrative interface in Episerver CMS.
+Refer to Episerver's technical documentation for information about search functionality, configuration possibilities, and integration interface.